NORM (Naturally Occurring Radioactive Material)

 The Commission regulates the disposal of oil and gas NORM under Environmental Protection, Subchapter F, Oil and Gas NORM.
-Subchapter F establishes the requirements for oil and gas NORM waste disposal for the purpose of protecting public health and the environment.
+Subchapter F establishes the requirements for oil and gas NORM waste disposal.
 Oil and gas NORM waste is defined as any solid, liquid, or gaseous material or combination of materials (excluding source material, special nuclear material, and by-product material) that spontaneously emits radiation in its natural physical state, is discarded or unwanted, constitutes, is contained in, or has contaminated oil and gas waste, and exceeds the exemption criteria specified in 25 Texas Administrative Code §289.259(d)(1)(B) and (d)(2) prior to treatment or processing that reduces the radioactivity concentration.

 Subchapter F contains exclusions from certain activities, exemptions for certain disposal activities, and prohibitions against certain activities.
 Subchapter F also authorizes certain disposal methods and requires a permit for others.

 The activities excluded from Subchapter F are activities that are regulated by the Texas Department of State Health Services (DSHS).
 These excluded activities include:

 - decontamination of equipment (unless the contamination is only as a result of disposal activities,) and

 - possession use, transfer, transport, and/or storage (unless this occurs at a disposal site and occurs to facilitate disposal.)